 Before I continue I think I should add that Lisbon is a great city to explore by foot.
 However, it is extremely hilly!
 There’s a reason it’s known as the city of seven hills.
 So you should expect a good workout – that means more yummy food right?
 We stayed close to Santa Catarina and we were within a decent walking distance to the start of the main town.
 It was a 20 minute walk but there is also a tram nearby and a train station.

 When people discuss whether Lisbon or Porto are a better option, Lisbon is typically described as having better attractions.
+It’s also very possible to visit Lisbon on a budget.
 So let’s see what Lisbon has to offer travellers.

 Central to East Lisbon